-In this area of essential software, there's an obvious choice: Microsoft Office.
+In this area of essential software, there's an obvious choice: Microsoft Office 365.
 This popular office suite usually includes Word, Excel, PowerPoint and Outlook and comes with both offline and online versions.

 Internet-based features are present in most software.
 But in this context, your internet software allows you to browse the internet and send and receive emails.

 In all honesty, there is little to choose between these browsers for general business use.
 Often, the choice boils down to personal preference or whether the browser will work with other internal company systems.

 Depending on your business, you might also add other software packages to your list of essential software.
 For instance: